autistic-symposium/amm-arb-toolkit-py/README.md

 ## Running arbitrage algorithm in a loop

-To run the arbitrage algorithm for a certain amount of minutes, run:
+To run the arbitrage algorithm for a certain amount of minutes:

 ```bash
 bdex -r MIN